airwick989/eCamion-OCPP/README.md

 `CabinetHealth.js` enables users to view real-time environmental metrics and historical trends for a selected cabinet.
 It handles cabinet selection, displays summary metrics, and generates multiple line charts to visualize changes in environmental and voltage conditions over time.

 ---

+### `Jhealth.js`

+The `Jhealth` component displays health summaries of individual EV charging stations or "J"s over the past 30 days.
+It dynamically fetches and presents usage data based on the selected cabinet and provides an expandable card interface for reviewing each "J"’s statistics.

+#### **Purpose**

+To provide a visual and interactive summary of charger-level health metrics such as session count, total session time, and time-series charts for each "J" in a cabinet.

+#### **Key Components and Functionality**

+- **State Variables**
+  - `selectedCabinet`: Tracks the currently selected cabinet ID.
+  - `error`: Stores any error encountered during data fetching.
+  - `summaryData`: Contains charger summary data including session stats and charts.
+  - `upUntil`: Timestamp up to which the data is valid.
+  - `loading`: Indicates whether data is being fetched.

+- **`useEffect()` for Cabinet Change Events**
+  - Subscribes to the global `cabinetChange` event to update `selectedCabinet` across the app.

+- **`useEffect()` for Data Fetching**
+  - On change to `selectedCabinet`, sends a GET request to `/jsummaries` to fetch J station summary data.
+  - Updates summary and timestamp states.

+- **Cabinet Selector**
+  - Dropdown menu for selecting a cabinet from the provided `cabinets` prop.
+  - Saves selection to a cookie and dispatches a custom event to synchronize across components.

+- **`ExpandingCard` Component**
+  - Renders a card for each J station with:
+    - Charger ID
+    - Total sessions
+    - Total session time
+    - Summary chart showing daily session counts

+#### **Dependencies**

+- `React` & Hooks (`useState`, `useEffect`)
+- `axios` from `../services/api`: Handles HTTP requests to fetch charger summary data.
+- `js-cookie`: Persists selected cabinet ID across reloads.
+- `@mui/material`:
+  - `Select`, `MenuItem`, `InputLabel`, `CircularProgress`, `Grid`, `Container`, `Typography`: Used for form controls, layout, and feedback.
+- `CustomFormControl`: Wraps form inputs with consistent styling.
+- `ExpandingCard`: Custom component for expandable visual summaries.
+- `SummarySection` and `HistoryChart`: Present if data needs summarization or visualization (though not directly rendered in this file).

+#### **Summary**

+The `Jhealth.js` component delivers a cabinet-specific overview of J station activity within a user-friendly card interface.
+It supports persistent cabinet selection, real-time updates through custom events, and clear presentation of charger usage metrics for analytical insights.

+---